ATTN: Kathleen Aubrey, 301 ME

 - Certificate of graphic design, School of the Museum of Fine Arts Boston

 Kay Corry Aubrey is a UX/usability consultant and trainer who shows her customers how to make their products more easily understandable to ordinary people.
-Kay’s clients have included the Center for Medicare and Medicaid, Broad Institute, Pillo Health, Stanley Black and Decker Futures, Massachusetts Medical Society, SAMHSA, Abt Associates, and Concord Consortium.
-Kay lectures in usability and design for Northeastern University.
-Kay has an MSW from Boston University’s School of Social Work, an MS in information systems from Northeastern University’s Graduate School of Engineering, and a BA from McGill University.
-She is a feature editor for the QRCA VIEWS magazine, a qualitative research journal, and a RIVA-certified Master Moderator and Trainer.
+Her clients have included the Center for Medicare and Medicaid, Broad Institute, Pillo Health, Stanley Black and Decker Futures, Massachusetts Medical Society, SAMHSA, Abt Associates, and Concord Consortium.
+She lectures about usability and design for Northeastern University.
+She is also a feature editor for the QRCA VIEWS magazine, a qualitative research journal, and a RIVA-certified Master Moderator and Trainer.

 My research focus is very practical.
 Here are some examples of research projects I have recently completed with Boston-area organizations: